 Numerous things can provide relief for constipation.
 Details about the definition of and causes of constipation are found on this page.
 Some constipation treatments are more natural than others, but most people turn to constipation medications at the first sign of discomfort.
 However, diet and lifestyle changes should be your first choice when dealing with problems in the digestive system, including problems with regularity.

-Diet and lifestyle changes that are usually recommended for the relief of constipation include:
+Diet and lifestyle changes that are usually recommended relief for constipation include: